egel-lang/egel/optional/lightning/README.txt

 combinators.

 Running on a microbenchmark of summing a list of a million numbers, performance decreased by a factor 2.
-This turned out to be due to lazily loading the dynamic library that causes an extra indirection.

 Including the jit in the interpreter gave a 2% boost.
-Not lazily loading the dynamic library a 1% boost.

 The numbers:
 - baseline, no jit: 3.75s
-- eagerly loading the library: 3.70s
 - including in the runtime: 3.68s
 - lazily loading the dynamic library: 8.7s
+- eagerly loading the library: 13.6s

 That's unfortunately not enough of a performance increase for me to keep maintaining this library.